Back to All Events

 Pam Hoge, director of Citizen Ruth, is an Emmy award-winning producer and director with experience in public television, educational videos, radio, photography, and fine art.
 Working on her own projects and as a staff producer for public television, she has interviewed people from all walks of life: politicians to authors, a 101-year-old farmer to newborn twins, environmental activists to child musicians.
 She has hosted a radio interview show and written articles for the Daily Camera and Earth News; sung with community choruses; spoken at the Conference on World Affairs; and served as a board member for Boulder Parks and Recreation, Ecocycle, Boulder County’s Long-Range Planning Commission, and the local Sierra Club chapter.
 She is a Boulder native and Duke University graduate, now relocated to North Carolina.
 In 2023, BCAS showed Pam’s film, Mighty Oak, about another of Boulder’s environmental giants, Oak Thorne.

 In-Person Gathering - BCAS welcomes everyone back to in-person programs at the Unitarian Universalist Church of Boulder.
-Doors open at 6:30 PM for socializing with light refreshments, and the program begins at 7:15.
+Doors open at 6:30 PM for socializing with light refreshments, and this program begins at 7:00.
 While the church is no longer requiring masks, we encourage you to wear your favorite high-quality mask, and we will provide free surgical masks for anyone who needs one.
-Please stay home if you feel sick, and watch the program on Zoom!
+Please stay home if you feel sick.

 Previous